From January 11 to 14, the online chat is available from 9 a.m. - 3:30 p.m. The chat is available from 10 a.m. - 12 p.m. on January 15.

 - Fall/winter enrolment appointments will be posted on Mosaic > Student Center

-- Class search will become available on June 12th
+- Class search will become available

 - Once your enrolment appointment opens, it stays open.
 You can add, drop or swap classes until the end of the drop and add period (view sessional dates).